Exact general solutions for cosmological scalar field evolution in a vacuum-energy dominated expansion: Scalar field equation of motion in a vacuum-dominated background

 \section{Scalar field equation of motion in a vacuum-dominated background}

 We will assume that the expansion of the universe is dominated by a vacuum energy density with $w_B = -1$.
 In general, we will take this vacuum energy to be independent of the scalar field itself; for example, our results will apply in the far future of a $\Lambda$-dominated expansion.
-However, these results also apply to solutions in which the scalar field equation of state parameter evolves asymptotically to $-1$.
+However, these results also apply when the scalar field energy density is dominant with an equation of state parameter near $-1$ as, for example, in the case of inflation.

 When $w_B = -1$, the background energy density is constant, giving a constant Hubble parameter $H = H_0$, and a scale factor that evolves as

 Then the evolution equation for $\phi$ becomes

 This is the equation for which we seek exact solutions.
 These exact solutions will yield two arbitrary constants, which are determined by specifying the values of $\phi$ and $\dot\phi$ at some fiducial initial time.